Washington shuts down ahead of fierce snowstorm

 "We'll be spending the day indoors, I guess," she said.

-Airlines canceled some 1,900 flights, including about 700 at Washington's Reagan, Dulles and Baltimore-Washington International airports.
-About 1,700 flights were canceled on Tuesday as the storm moved across the north-central United States.
+Airlines canceled about 1,500 flights, including about 700 at Washington's Reagan, Dulles and Baltimore/Washington airports.
+About 1,700 flights were called off on Tuesday as the storm moved across the north central United States.

-The heavy, wet snow brought down power lines and tree limbs, and about 54,000 Dominion Resources Inc homes and businesses were without power in Virginia.
-American Electric Power Co Inc and FirstEnergy Corp reported 5,000 customers in West Virginia were in the dark.
+The heavy, wet snow was expected to bring down power lines and tree limbs.
+About 54,000 Dominion Resources Inc (D.N) customers were without power in Virginia, and American Electric Power Co Inc (AEP.N) and FirstEnergy Corp (FE.N) reported 5,000 customers in West Virginia were in the dark.

-Coastal flood warnings were in effect for part of the Atlantic coast from Maryland north to New York's Long Island and Connecticut.
-Authorities in Brick Township, on New Jersey's northern shore, urged residents in flood-prone areas to evacuate.
+The National Weather Service forecast heavy rains on the Atlantic coast.
+The New Jersey Office of Emergency Management said it was monitoring a coastal storm expected to bring heavy rain, high winds, snow and coastal flooding through Friday morning.

-The system dumped 9 inches of snow on Chicago's O'Hare International Airport by midnight on Tuesday, making it the city's biggest snowstorm in two years, the weather service said.
+The weather service said the system dumped 9 inches of snow on Chicago's O'Hare International Airport by the time the winter storm warning had expired at midnight Tuesday night, making it the city's biggest snowstorm in two years.

-The heaviest snowfall was recorded at La Grange Park, Illinois, and at North Webster, Indiana, both with 11 inches.
+During the Tuesday evening rush hour, wind-whipped snow reduced visibility to less than half a mile (0.8 km) and caused delays on roads.

 Monique Bond, a spokeswoman with the Illinois State Patrol, said bad weather may have contributed to a deadly crash on Interstate Highway 70 in Marshall, Illinois, near the Indiana border.